 Paycheck stubs offer insights into a few key areas of employee pay, including:

 Pay stubs typically include information on both the employee (including name, address, and social security number) and the employer (including company name and address).
 If you're using a payroll app—like Hourly—employee information would be easily accessible elsewhere for the worker to view and amend if needed.
 Typically, this information would be gathered before an employee starts or on their first day.

 Your employee’s gross wages (sometimes referred to as gross income) are their pre-tax wages.
-This is the total amount your employee has earned before any income tax or other deductions are removed from their pay.
+This is the total amount your employee has earned before any federal income tax, state income tax and other deductions are removed from their pay.